payloadcms/payload/examples/genai/README.md

   Databases that can do this are called **vector databases**.
 If you are new to vector databases, you can explore these examples, [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-vector-search), [Neo4j](https://neo4j.com/), [Milvus](https://milvus.io/), [Elastic](https://www.elastic.co/) and [Pinecone](https://www.pinecone.io/).

 - ### Knowledge Graph

+  > To trigger GenAI processing on this field, using the API endpoint add the query parameter `&genai=true`.
+This will enable the `genai` virtual field.
+See [Virtual Fields](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields) for more details on how virtual fields work.

   The `knowledge-graph` collection is for identifying a knowledge graph to use for graph computations on documents.
 Knowledge graphs are best stored and retrieved from databases tuned to operate on graph structured data.